 This is the story of Eric as documented by Professor Casta and you may take it as truth or fiction, but decide for yourself as records of his hiring still exist.

 Eric, or Erik was born in a small village in Normandy, near the town of Rouen.
-The boy was born was a disfigured face and his own parents abandoned their child at the age of eight.
+The boy was born with a disfigured face and his own parents abandoned their child at the age of eight.
 Somehow he was picked up by a traveling circus and spent the next seven years of his life as a side show freak.

 While this traveling circus was in Persia the boy escaped and started to work as an entertainer for the Shah.
 Let me stop my tale for a moment and return to quoting Gaston Leroux's "Prologue".